-Aside from leaf peeping, the most autumnal thing one can do in New England is eat a cider doughnut.
+Aside from chasing fall colors, the most autumnal thing to do in New England is eat a cider doughnut (two activities that conveniently collide at a pick-your-own apple orchard surrounded by vivid foliage).
 The ideal specimen should have a crispy, golden-brown exterior and a supple, airy crumb.

 New Englanders have strong feelings about whether or not cider doughnuts should be coated with cinnamon sugar (they should be), but everyone can agree they should be eaten warm.
 Cider doughnuts should also be accompanied by a cup of hot apple cider or coffee.
 Bonus points if there’s a pumpkin patch nearby.